deepghuge36/project_version_2/README.md

-Reasponsive page
+Reasponsive page <\br>
-Dawnload the Zip file and Open the index.html in your Browser.
+Download the Zip file and Open the index.html in your Browser.